alan-turing-institute/UK-LabourFlowNetwork-Model/README.md

 ## Acknowledgements

-We thank Andy Jones and his team at BEIS, as well as Áron Pap and Dr. Alden Conner for their contributions to the development of this model and associated repository.
+We thank Andy Jones and his team at BEIS, Áron Pap, and Dr. Alden Conner for their contributions to the development of this model and associated repository.